 That’s right, hard to imagine, but it’s true.
 So you’ll sometimes hear ‘Hanoi’ pronounced as ‘HaLoi’.
 Go figure.

-The one feature of Northern Vietnamese no one likes to talk about: the relative pitches of tones here are VERY similar to Chinese.
+The one feature of Northern Vietnamese no one likes to talk about: the relative pitches of tones here are VERY similar to Mandarin.
 Consider:

-- low, dipping hỏi tone (compared to most of Central and all of South smooth rise) = Chinese 3rd tone
+low, dipping hỏi tone (compared to Southern dip & smooth rise) = Chinese 3rd tone

 The Vietnamese D (pronounced like an English Y) becomes a Z in the northern accent.
 Oh, and so does the R for some reason.

-This a big range of provinces with lots of smaller differences, but I’m talking about the North-Central accent in general.
-These Vietnamese accents are notoriously difficult to understand, even for Vietnamese people.
+The North-Central region includes Nghe An, Ha Tinh, Quang Binh, Quang Tri & Hue.
+This a big range of skinny provinces with lots of smaller differences, but in general these accents are notoriously difficult to understand, even for Vietnamese people.
+Here’s why:

-When you get north of Da Nang, all the tones get reinterpreted.
-It goes something like this: ‘No tone’ becomes sắc, sắc becomes Central/Southern hỏi, hỏi gets really flat, nặng becomes hỏi, ngã becomes hỏi… Basically all the tones get squashed down, so nothing spikes too high and nothing drops too low.
-Everything is very flat and, in a tonal language where tone gives meaning, it can be very difficult.
+All the tones get reinterpreted; it goes something like this: ‘No tone’ becomes sắc, sắc becomes Southern hỏi, hỏi gets really flat, nặng becomes hỏi, ngã becomes hỏi… Basically all the tones get squashed down, so nothing spikes too high and nothing drops too low.
+Everything is very flat and, in a tonal language where tone gives meaning, it can make listening very difficult.

-The word mô gets used a lot here.
+The word mô gets used a lot in Central.
 It is closest in meaning to ‘where’ but get used pretty liberally for things like:

-The classic way to imitate the Central accent and make Vietnamese people laugh (it works every single time) is the question Đi mô rứa? = Where are you going?
+The classic way to imitate the North-Central accent and make Vietnamese people laugh, which works every single time is the question Đi mô rứa? = Where are you going?

 I swear there’s no Da Nang accent; everyone hear is perfectly intelligible all the time.
 OK not quite…